100000000x/website/_posts/2020-10-23-django-react-boilerplate-saas.md

 - You will need to buy a domain for your website, which costs about 12$ per year.
 - You will need to have a server machine.
 You can rent it from cloud providers with prices starting at 5$/month (sometimes even lower).
 Yes, you can run the whole app on a single machine.

 There is even a community of people building online businesses, called [Indie Hackers](https://www.indiehackers.com).
-You can get there a lot of help.
-You can check there for examples of SaaS websites that are self-funded: [link to the list](https://www.indiehackers.com/products?businessModel=subscriptions&funding=self&revenueVerification=stripe&sorting=highest-revenue).
+You can get a lot of help from community.
+You can check there examples of SaaS applications that are self-funded: [link to the list](https://www.indiehackers.com/products?businessModel=subscriptions&funding=self&revenueVerification=stripe&sorting=highest-revenue).

 In this series of posts, I would like to show you how to start your SaaS with Django and React from scratch.
 By the end of the tutorial, you will have Django + React boilerplate (a template code that can be reused to create a new SaaS).
 This boilerplate will be much different from existing boilerplates:
 - You will write it from scratch.
 You will be familiar with every part of the boilerplate code.